The Israel-Hamas War: Operation Iron Sword

 Meanwhile, Bloomberg reported that Saudi Arabia offered increased cooperation and investment in Iran if it prevented its proxies from expanding the war beyond Gaza.
 The deal must not have been accepted because Hezbollah and the Houthis continued their attacks.

 On December 16, the U.S. missile destroyer Carney shot down 14 drones launched from Yemen.
-A British naval ship deployed to assist in the region’s defense also shot down a drone.
+A British naval ship deployed to assist the region’s defense also shot down a drone.

-After repeated Houthi attacks on ships, the three major shipping companies said in mid-December they would no longer go through the Suez Canal and the Red Sea.
+After repeated Houthi attacks on ships, the three major shipping companies said they would no longer go through the Suez Canal and the Red Sea in mid-December.
 This will interrupt East-West trade, including the transfer of oil.
 The Houthis claimed to be targeting ships owned by Israelis or heading to Israel, but most of those attacked were neither.
 One, for example, was destined for Jeddah, Saudi Arabia.
 Reuters noted that “Bab al-Mandab is one of the world’s most important routes for global seaborne commodity shipments, particularly crude oil and fuel from the Gulf bound westward for the Mediterranean via the Suez Canal or the nearby SUMED pipeline, as well as commodities heading eastward for Asia, including Russian oil.”

 During one 10-hour period, the USS Labon and F-18 fighters shot down 12 attack drones, three anti-ship ballistic missiles, and two cruise missiles.
 The United States and other navies were sticking to defensive measures and did not attack Yemen.